President:

 Secretary:

-Kristina Decker
+Dr Kristina Decker

 Kristina Decker is in the final year of her PhD in the School of History at University College Cork.
 She received IRC funding in 2018 for her PhD research project, ‘Women and Improvement in Eighteenth-Century Ireland: the Case of Mary Delany’, which examines the ways in which Mary Delany participated in the cult of improvement across such areas as education, sociability, landscape, and female ‘accomplishments’.
 Previously, she was awarded the 2017 Desmond Guinness Scholarship for research on the visual arts in Ireland from the Irish Georgian Society.
 Additionally, Kristina has a MA in Eighteenth-Century Studies from King’s College London where her research focused on lapdogs in the long eighteenth-century.
 Her research interests include: women’s history and the cultural history of the long eighteenth century, country house and material culture studies, and animal histories.